 - You will need someone to assist you with washing your hair for a week or two.
 It will be difficult to reach your hands over your head to do it yourself.

 - Try to wean yourself off the pain meds sooner rather than later.
 They are powerful.

-- Listen to your doctor's advice before starting a stretching or exercise routine, but once you do have the go ahead, work gently towards regaining your strength and mobility.
-It may seen to take a long time, but it will come back.
+- Listen to your doctor's advice before starting a stretching or exercise routine, but once you do have the go-ahead, work gently towards regaining your strength and mobility.
+It may be seen to take a long time, but it will come back.

 - Be patient with yourself.

 - Accept visitors so that you don't get too bored

 Blair V, Martin I, Shaw D, Winship I, Kerr D, et al. Hereditary Diffuse Gastric Cancer: Diagnosis and Management.
 Clinical gastroenterology and hepatology.
 2006;4:262-275.

 Guilford P, Blair V, More H, Humar B. A short guide to hereditary diffuse gastric cancer.
 Hereditary Cancer in Clinical Practice.
 2007;5(4):183-194.

 Schrader KA, Masciari S, Boyd N, Wiyrick S, Kaurah P, et al. Hereditary diffuse gastric cancer: association with lobular breast cancer.
 Familial Cancer.
 2008;7:73-82.